 Explore the history and architecture of Bugey Sud's village churches and chapels.

 An important borough during Gallo-Roman timesLocated at the crossroad between Lyon and Geneva, Belley benefited from a strategical position throughout history.Excavations carried out in 2008 uncovered a vast thermal...

-As you enter the town of Culoz, this 14th-century architectural gem towers magnificently above you.
-Over the centuries it has played host to a roll call of famous figures.
+As you enter the town of Culoz, this 14th-century architectural towers stands magnificently above you.
+It has been a host for several famous figures over the centuries.

 Bugey has lots of cultural venues where regional history and traditions are kept alive and visitors get a real insight into local life.